deyhay-enterprise/spring-project-mazer-template/readme.md

 * [Create an OCI image](https://docs.spring.io/spring-boot/docs/2.7.9-SNAPSHOT/maven-plugin/reference/html/#build-image)

 # Project Introduction
-In this project the template of Mazer, applied in this spring project with Tyhmleaf format.
+In this project the template of Mazer, applied in this spring project with Thymeleaf format.
 Reference link for Mazer template; https://zuramai.github.io/mazer/docs/